-Pursuant to the CMS Interoperability and Patient Access Final Rule, beginning in May of 2021, all hospitals, including psychiatric and critical access hospitals, with EHR systems capable of doing so, must send electronic event notifications of admissions and discharges to/from the emergency department and inpatient units to providers responsible for the patient’s treatment or care coordination.
-Illinois’ ADT system aligns with the CMS requirements under this federal rule.
+Pursuant to Federal CMS Interoperability and Patient Access Final Rule, all hospitals, including psychiatric and critical access hospitals, with EHR systems capable of doing so, must send electronic event notifications of admissions and discharges to/from the emergency department and inpatient units to providers responsible for the patient’s treatment or care coordination.
+The HFS HealthChoice Illinois’ ADT system aligns with the CMS requirements under this federal rule.

 In addition, Illinois’ Comprehensive Medical Programs Quality Strategy includes goals for improving care coordination, using evidence-based interventions to reduce health disparities, deploying technology, and increasing data integration.
-The ADT system directly supports those critical quality goals and leverages best practices for sharing timely information to enable effective care coordination.
+The HFS Healthchoice Illinois ADT system is the technology platform that directly supports those critical quality goals and leverages best practices for sharing timely information to enable effective care coordination.

 Help us make ADT as successful as it can be.

 We continue to ask stakeholders to help us develop additional use cases and data exchange functions that will be beneficial to Medicaid members, including the ability to exchange other types of standardized messages and care plans.
 We look forward to comments and input.

 HFS will be further reaching out through online notices and discussions with providers to keep developing the best and most impactful uses of the ADT platform and to determine the most effective applications for ADT data in emerging value-based payment arrangements.

 Please email HFS with comments or to receive additional information.